MKLab-ITI/hugomklab/content/publications/2025-03-04-a-comprehensive-survey-of-manual-and-dynamic-approaches-for-cybersecurity-taxonomy-generation.md

 ---
 <!--StartFragment-->

-A. Spyros, A. Kougioumtzidou, A. Papoutsis, E. Darra, D. Kavallieros, A. Tziouvaras, T. Tsikrika, S. Vrochidis1†, I. Kompatsiaris, "A Comprehensive Survey of Manual and Dynamic Approaches for Cybersecurity Taxonomy Generation", *Knowledge and Information Systems*, 2025
+A. Spyros, A. Kougioumtzidou, A. Papoutsis, E. Darra, D. Kavallieros, A. Tziouvaras, T. Tsikrika, S. Vrochidis, I. Kompatsiaris, "A Comprehensive Survey of Manual and Dynamic Approaches for Cybersecurity Taxonomy Generation", *Knowledge and Information Systems*, 2025

 <!--EndFragment-->